ECSTeam/cloudfoundry-top-plugin/README.md

 # Installation

 * **Download the binary file for your target OS from the latest [release](https://github.com/ecsteam/cloudfoundry-top-plugin/releases/latest)**
-* If you've already installed the plugin and are updating, you must first run `cf uninstall-plugin TopPlugin`
+* If you've already installed the plugin and are updating, you must first run `cf uninstall-plugin top`
 * Then install the plugin with `cf install-plugin top-plugin-darwin`  (or `top-plugin-linux` or `top-plugin.exe`)
 * If you get a permission error run: `chmod +x top-plugin-darwin` (or `top-plugin-linux`) on the binary
 * Verify the plugin installed by looking for it with `cf plugins`